MehakNaeem/M.Portfolio/README.md

   <main class="container my-5">
     <section id="about" class="mb-5">
       <h2 class="text-primary">About Me</h2>
-      <p>I’m Mehak Naeem, a dynamic and versatile technical writer with a Doctor of Physical Therapy degree and a passion for delivering impactful, research-based, and reader-friendly content.
-I've worked across niches like health, wellness, fashion, tech, kitchenware, and lifestyle.</p>
+      <p>Hello!
+I'm <strong>Mehak Naeem</strong> — a curious, creative, and detail-driven professional with a Doctor of Physical Therapy degree and a deep love for words.
+I blend scientific precision with storytelling flair, transforming technical topics into digestible, engaging content.</p>
-      <p>I translate complex ideas into clear, engaging content.
-Let’s turn your message into something meaningful.</p>
+      <p>Over the past two years, I’ve worked with diverse clients across the globe, writing for industries including health, wellness, fashion, technology, kitchenware, and lifestyle.
+I’m passionate about helping people, solving problems with words, and continuously growing through learning and writing.</p>
     </section>

     <section id="portfolio" class="mb-5">